Brazil Davis Cup team

 The Brazil national tennis team represents Brazil in Davis Cup tennis competition and are governed by the Brazilian Tennis Confederation.

 After nine years, Brazil returned to the World Group in 2013 with a defeat by the United States in the first round.
 Brazil also played in 2015, losing to Argentina.

 History

 Brazil competed in its first Davis Cup in 1932.

+Results and fixtures

+The following are lists of match results and scheduled matches for the previous year and any upcoming ties.

+Players

 Current team

 The current team for the 2025 Davis Cup is: